gerdenvik/tgcf/Replace-Plugin.md

 smart: idiot
 original: new
 "hello god": "whatever is ^"
+'some regex with \ character': 'new expression'
 ```
 Use quotes when you have spaces or any special character or numbers.

+- Its recommended to use **single quotes**.
+Quotes are must when your string contain spaces or special characters.
+- Double quotes wont work if your regex contains `\`.
+- The text you enter is parsed as yaml.
+So should follow yaml rules.
+- The key-value pairs must be string and string.

 ### Remove certain piece of text
 For that, you need to put a blank string in place of new text.
 Like nothing within double quotes. `""`.
 ```
 "evil": ""